espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Team Fortress 2 Vanilla
 =======================

 | Throughout this page, you'll find clickable text where a link is provided.
 Just click on it or right click and 'Open in new tab' to see the contents.
+Most mouses can click with the scroll wheel.
+Clicking links like this will also open them in a new tab.
 | Depending on the category you'll find two methods or only one.
 Where there are multiple methods (Such as in the :ref:`tf2_v_map` Section), the benefits and drawbacks will be listed.
-Places where there's only one method means that other methods just wasn't as good/worth it, or there only is one way to do it.
+Places that have only one method means that other methods arent as worthwhile, or there only is one way to do it.
 | It's best if you have an up-to-date copy of Team Fortress 2 installed as nearly all of these methods will be relying on obtaining files present from within the game.

 .. _tf2_v_map: